These Slow Cooker Pork Carnitas are a cinch to make and totally addictive! Top them with fresh jalapeño slaw for the ultimate easy, healthy meal!

 - 1 teaspoon lime juice

 - Spray the inside of your slow cooker with cooking spray.
-Place the pork loin fat side down in the slow cooker.
+Place the pork, seasonings, garlic, jalapeno and onion in the slow cooker.

 - Let cook on low 8 hours.

-- After it has cooked for 8 hours, shred the meat with a fork, it should just fall apart.
+- After it has cooked for 8 hours, discard the vegetables and shred the meat with a fork, it should just fall apart.
 Do NOT discard the juice from the slow cooker.

 - Turn your broiler on high and set the meat under your broiler.
-Let it broil for 1-2 minutes until crisp.
+Let it broil for 2-3 minutes or until crisp.
 (WATCH CLOSELY!!!)
 Keep an eye on the meat, as every oven heats differently, yours may get crisp quicker than mine did.

 - When meat is crisp, spoon some of the juice from the slow cooker over the top (this is key, do not skip this step)

-- Pour over slaw and stir.
+- Combine all of the ingredients, add salt and pepper to taste.
 Keep cool until ready to serve.

 - Place meat and slaw in tortilla and garnish with additional juice from the slow cooker, or lime juice.